Top 10 Most Memorable Magazine Covers

 4 Glamour's First Black Model, Glamour

-That is an issue of August 1968.
-The girl on the picture is Katiti Kironde.
+That is an issue from August 1968.
+The girl in the picture is Katiti Kironde.
 At that time, she was a freshman at Harvard University.
 She was 18.
 She applied for Glamour's "Top 10 Best Dressed College Girls" competition and won the highest honor.
-It remains one of the best selling Glamour issue.
+It remains one of the best-selling Glamour issues.
 After graduating, she worked in the fashion industry for three decades.
-This was the first time a popular magazine features a black woman.
+This was the first time a popular magazine featured a black woman.

 5 Adolf Hitler as Person of The Year, TIME